Viscera (wrestler): Hardcore Champion and departure (1999-2000)

 After the Ministry of Darkness split in July 1999, Viscera frequently teamed with fellow former Ministry member Mideon.
 They competed in a tag team turmoil match at SummerSlam on August 22, but were unsuccessful.
 In early 2000, Viscera feuded with Mark Henry, after he splashed Henry's storyline girlfriend, Mae Young.
 At No Way Out on February 27, Viscera lost to Henry.
 He became part of the burgeoning hardcore division, winning the WWF Hardcore Championship on April 2 at WrestleMania 2000, and losing it minutes later in the same battle royal-style match.
 Viscera was taken off the WWF main roster in April and sent to the developmental territory, Memphis Championship Wrestling (MCW), before he was released from his WWF contract in August 2000.

 Independent circuit (2000–2004)

 Following his release from the WWF, Frazier wrestled sporadically on the independent circuit.
 He also appeared at a weekly Total Nonstop Action Wrestling (TNA) pay-per-view, at the side of Ron Killings, in March 2003.
-As King Mabel, he returned to Memphis Wrestling in July 2003, where he feuded with Jerry Lawler.
+As King Mabel, he debuted for Memphis Wrestling in July 2003, where he feuded with Jerry Lawler.
 He also faced Rocky Johnson in a boxing match on November 29, but lost.
 In 2004, Mabel entered a feud with his former partner Sir Mo, defeating Mo in a submission match on January 17, after a previous match ended in a double countout.
+He won a battle royal in Memphis in February 2004.
+Also was the Memphis Wrestling Southern Heavyweight Championship in March of that year.
+In July 2004, he returned to Puerto Rico working for IWA Puerto Rico.